tuoc1226-maker/OCRLLM/README.md

 - 💬 **LLM-Powered Answers**: Uses OpenAI chat models to generate accurate, cited responses.
 - 📊 **Hybrid Retrieval**: Combines vector similarity and entity relationships for precision.

-Documents are parsed, cleaned (OCR-aware), chunked, embedded, and indexed both in Qdrant and a NetworkX-based graph.
+Documents are parsed, cleaned (OCR-aware), chunked, embedded, and indexed both in Qdrant and a dgraph.

 ## Features